-There are also 2 links at the bottom to my favourite podcasts on happiness that I have listened to this week, which will undoubtedly leave you with a flame of inspiration too and you’ll be resetting your levels of happiness in no time!
+There are also 2 links at the bottom to my favourite podcasts on happiness, which will undoubtedly leave you with a flame of inspiration too and you’ll be resetting your levels of happiness in no time!

 5. Happiness is… by Lisa Swerling & Ralph Lazar (2014)

 This delightful little book of illustrations, that I discovered in Newmarket’s Flo & Frankie when using retail therapy to overcome that time I had in prison, sparked little chemical reactions in my brain as I was gently reminded of the small things in life from the wonders of glitter to how exciting it is to be at a costume party where the effort is triumphant.
 Mustard yellow is, of course, also my favourite colour, which made this book brilliant even to just stare at from a distance.